 What is your price range or limit?

 Buying a new phone can be a financial burden.
 Therefore it is always good to save those extra dollars here and there for your phone.
-From those 5 dollar coffees in the morning or the extra fries on the side of the burger.
-From the fancy yoghurt to the fancy pair of shoes.
 Every single cent counts.
 So my advice here would be to reconsider your expenses and cut down where ever you can to save more.
 Try to get those extra shifts at work or possibly apply for a second job if really needed.
 While trying to figure out what particular phone you want, you can save quite a lot.
 Also while trying to figure out what particular phone you want, take note of the prices.
-This may or may not be a deal breaker for you.
-Phones are expensive and, even though they are always worth it in the modern day, it is still a financial burden that may or may not take a while to recover.
+This may or may not be a deal-breaker for you.
+Phones are expensive and, even though they are always worth it in the modern-day, it is still a financial burden that may or may not take a while to recover.

-Since you have considered why, the first what and how, it is time to consider the second what: what phone?
+It is time to consider the second what: what phone?
 Research all the phones you think you want.
-Research similar phone to those.
+Research similar phones to those.
 Research which phone has better camera quality if that is what you want.
 Research which phone has a better battery life if that is what you want.
 Research which phone is well known and not so well known.
-If you don’t get those advertisements on your Instagram, Facebook or everywhere in fact, you didn’t research hard enough.
+If you don’t get those advertisements on your Instagram, Facebook or everywhere, in fact, you didn’t research hard enough.
 Make that your research motto 😉 .

 The Process of Elimination